Gucci brings digital items and experiences to Roblox in new partnership – TechCrunch

 As gaming platforms capitalize on pandemic-fueled traffic to their digital worlds, brands that drive culture in the physical world are fighting to ensure they don’t miss any new opportunities.
 A new partnership between Roblox and Gucci brings digital items from the fashion house into the platform’s metaverse alongside a new limited-run digital experience.

-Guccis new experience teams a set of virtual spaces with a set of digital branded items in an effort to immerse Roblox users inside a world that feels unique to the Gucci brand and Roblox platform.
+Gucci’s new experience teams a set of virtual spaces with a set of digital branded items in an effort to immerse Roblox users inside a world that feels unique to the Gucci brand and Roblox platform.
 The new space, called Gucci Garden, debuts today for a two-week run on the Roblox platform.

 The environment takes advantage of recent advances in the game engine powering Roblox, bringing users a high-dynamic set of environments that they can traverse as blank mannequins, which evolve visually as users move through different spaces.
 Different rooms in the experience draw influence from different Gucci campaigns of the past several years.
-The digital event’s rollout accompanies a real-world multimedia event in Florence.
+The digital event’s rollout accompanies a real-world multimedia event in Florence, Gucci Garden Archetypes.

 The rollout follows an early pilot with creator Rook Vanguard in releasing Gucci-branded digital items to the platform this past December.